o-jasper/o-jasper-ethereum-scripts/transaction-firewall/doc/post.md

 transactions coming from senders whoms' privkeys you do not have)

-`tx.to_address` is maybe one of the hardest to check, as the program can fake its promise aswel as the address the transaction sends too.
-I imagine ethereum could add a toplevel naming system, and `contract_name(address)` returns the name.
-This can be checked with `promise.to_name` and the promised name featured prominently in the GUI.(or whatever)
+`tx.to_address` is maybe one of the hardest to check, as the program can fake its promise aswel as the address the transaction sends too, and you cannot tell the users intention.
+Some solutions:

-####
+1. Use naming system like NameReg, and `contract_name(address)` returns the name.
+   This can be checked with `promise.to_name`.
+Prominently show the name.

+2. Maybe use some sort of promise on what the contract looks like.

+#### And classifier the output of the contract

+**TODO**

+**TODO graph**

-## Fuzz testing note
+## Fuzz testing corner cases

 One thing about fuzz testing is that it can be hard to find realistic test cases, that find corner cases.

-It is in principle possible to take the states of instances of the contract on the blockchain, and transactions to them, and subject those to random variations and test with those cas
+To improve this you can try tailor them.
+But here we have a potential source of them in the form of what already goes on on (test)blockchains.